bafonins/t0d0-app-test/README.md

 # Features

+## Infinite nesting of todo tasks

+There are 2 general types of todo tasks in the application:

+- Root task - has no parent
+- Nested task - has parent and can at any level of nesting in the parent-child relation chain.

+Each task can have an infinite number of subtasks.
+This is implemented by self-referencing relationship in PostgreSQL.

+### Parent tasks cascade on nested tasks

+1. Delete operation on the parent task causes **all** nested tasks to become deleted as well.
+2. Frozen parent tasks blocks any create/delete/update operations on the task and its nested tasks.

 ## Authentication

 The application implement basic authentication using [passport-local](https://github.com/jaredhanson/passport-local) authentication.
 For simplicity sake, only a username is required to distinguish between unique users and track todo ownership.
 After successful initial login [passport-jwt](https://www.npmjs.com/package/passport-jwt) auth is used to authenticate a user.
 The same [jwt token](https://jwt.io/) is used to authorize users for create,update and delete operations.
 The token is persisted in `localStorage` and sent as `Authorization: Breader ...token...` in all requests to server when present.
 It is worth mentioning, that the token has no expiry date.
 This is done on purpose for simplicity sake.
 In general, users should receive 2 tokens with expiry date: `access_token` and `refresh_token`.